Uncle Buck

-UNCLE BUCK —–after a good run of comedy hits, writer-director John Hughes reached into his Desperation File for this sourball, an anvil-light 1989 wheeze (soon to be out-done by the execrable Home Alone).
+UNCLE BUCK —after a good run of comedy hits, writer-director John Hughes reached into his Desperation File for this sourball, an anvil-light 1989 wheeze (soon to be out-done by the execrable Home Alone).
 Groaning through utter predictability for 99 minutes, it’s got maybe a dozen mildly amusing bits squished under a ton of sophomoric, mean-spirited junk.
-Missing it back when it made its tour through the cineplexes, I finally caught up, 30 years late to the party, figuring, “Hey, I like John Candy”, but we cry “Uncle!” as this Buck really sucks.
+Missing it back when it made its tour through the cineplexes, I finally caught up, 30 years late to the party, figuring, “Hey, I like John Candy”.
+We cry “Uncle!” as this Buck really sucks.

 Where’s a serial killer when you need one?